Cathy Brown (boxer): Professional boxing record

-Other / current activities
+Current activities

 Brown is currently focusing on her coaching career as a boxing coach and Cognitive Behavioural Therapist at the Third Space gym.
 She has participated in various challenges such as sailing across the Atlantic in a world record attempt and took part in a 120 km running and climbing event for Sparks Charity.

 As an ambassador for The Lotus Flower Charity, Brown visited refugee camps in Iraq in 2019 to teach Yazidi women how to box for empowerment.
 She taught 3 women how to coach boxing using the Boxology® boxing course.
 These women have carried on teaching boxing in the camps, creating a solid community of sisterhood.

 She created her own charitable company called Headguard®as The Lotus Flower project was extremely successful and the women are still coaching to this day.
 Headguard fundraise in the UK and work with small 'on ground' NGO's in different countries where women are treated badly.
 They visited Nepal in 2022 and worked with Raksha Nepal charity, coaching 7 girls to become boxing coaches to the rest of the girls in the safe house in Kathmandu (currently 80+ young girls).

 Cathy has directed and produced a documentary showcasing Headguards work and how boxing is an amazing resource for mental health.
 She also documents the atrocious stories the girls have endured.
 The documentary is called Raksha Girls.
-Due for release in April 2025.
+Cathy won Best Female Filmmaker 2026 award in the California Film Festival.